benkeen/birdsearch.org/README.md

 	- "Search" button - no save.
 - bug.
 Searching for a location that returns no results on the immediate map, but can be zoomed out to see one.
 Needs to automatically zoom out to an appropriate zoom level.
 - check that doing a second "Search nearby" doesn't re-request the user's location.
-- translate Map, Satellite on google maps [localize entire map...?]
+- translate Map, Satellite on google maps [localize entire map...? custom buttons...?]

 ##### Bugs
 - zoom level is incorrect after second search